maptracker/EARL-2018/README.md

 Presentation for [EARL Boston 2018][EARL], describing our work to create a Reproducible Research framework built on a foundation of `R`.

+A compressed version of the talk, produced for a Boston Computational Biology and Bioinformatics meetup, is available in [BCBB Lightning Talk][bcbb].

 ## PubD Disclosure Information

 * __Disclosure:__ 00050054